 There are many reasons why we don’t remember a person’s name after being introduced; here are the two most common:

-• Distraction, focusing your attention someplace else, such as on the people or things happening around you or your thoughts or concerns.
+• Distraction, focusing your attention someplace else, such as what’s happening around you, concerns, or thoughts about how you will reply.

 • Impatience, when you are so eager to introduce yourself or to talk that you aren’t focusing on the introduction and giving it the attention it needs.

 The following are memory tips to help you remember a person’s name after the introduction.
 Use these while networking, during a job search or job interview, or meeting your coworkers once you’ve landed that new job or promotion.